 Brace yourself for warts and all answers, to the toughest questions about overcoming addiction near Llandaff North.

 At the point of crisis we have found that inpatient rehab is the best approach available among the primary care needs of people who are in active addiction.
-But, a rehab centre is only part of the way to success.
+But, rehabilitation will not work in a vacuum, or without your cooperation.

 The first 7 days are usually spent completing physical detox, resting more than normal, and following advice for prescribed medication.

 Factors which will dictate the length of the initial detox phase will include the degree and length of dependency as well as the individual’s history of addiction.